State Justice Institute (SJI) Quarterly Grant Program

 Applicants must provide matching funds for a portion of the project.
 Matching funds must be from non-federal sources.
 Additional requirements regarding the use of cash and in-kind contributions can be found in the application guide.
 Matching contributions vary by grant type:

-- Project grant match: 50% of total project costs
+- Project grant match: 100% or more of total project costs

-- Curriculum adaptation and training grant match: 50% of grant award
+- Curriculum adaptation and training grant match: No less than 50% of the award amount, of which 20% must be cash

 State courts, local courts, and non-court units of government must provide a dollar for dollar match for strategic initiative grants.
 Matching funds may not be required for strategic initiative grants awarded to non-court or non-governmental entities.